-- Cell phones and similar electronic devices should not be used in class except as it applies to note taking, information gathering, and class room participation. - In testing situations, the use of cell phones or similar communication devices may lead to a charge of academic dishonesty and additional sanctions. - Children are not permitted to come to class with their parents. - Food (e.g., carry-out food, trays, etc.) is not permitted in the classroom without the professor's permission.

-- Respect should be shown to all faculty and fellow students in conduct and conversation. - Personal appearance and cleanliness should not be distracting or discourteous to other students and faculty.
+- Cell phones and similar electronic devices should not be used in class except as it applies to note taking, information gathering, and classroom participation. - In testing situations, the use of cell phones or similar communication devices may lead to a charge of academic dishonesty and additional sanctions. - Students are permitted to bring their children to class if approved by the professor. - Food (e.g., carry-out food, trays, etc.) is not permitted in the classroom without the professor's permission. - Respect should be shown to all faculty and fellow students in conduct and conversation. - Personal appearance and cleanliness should not be distracting or discourteous to other students and faculty.